vangeest/pygame-pygbag-replit-poc/readme.md

   comment out [interpreter] section in .replit file change [run] to "python -m http.server"
 - automatically rebuild mygame by changing [run] command to "python -mpygbag --build mygame && python -m http.server"
+- several non essential modifcations

+# Github
+- This repl is pushed to https://github.com/vangeest/pygame-pygbag-replit-poc
+- Importing the repl from github to replit doens't go well, because 1) mostly it takes forever, 2) the .replit file (and repl configuration?) is changed during import
+-